-Short Title Case Number PROOF OF SERVICE BY MAIL My residence or business address is noted below.
-I se below upon each party or counsel and the mediator by am a resident of or employed in the county where the mailing occurred. rved this Request for Disqualification of Mediator on the date noted depositing in the United States mail at, sealed envelope to each address as shown below in the I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct.
-Dated: (TYPE OR PRINT NAME) (SIGNATURE OF DECLARANT) (ADDRESS OF DECLARANT) I consent to the disqualification.
-I do not consent to the disqualification.
-Dated: (TYPE OR PRINT NAME) PROOF I am over the age of 18 and not a party to this action.
-I sealed envelope to each address as shown in below in the I declare under penalty of perjury under the laws of the Dated: State of California that the foregoing is true and correct.
-(TYPE OR PRINT NAME) (SIGNATURE OF DECLARANT) (ADDRESS OF DECLARANT) IN FOR DISQUALIFICATION OF MEDIATOR
+Short Title Case Number PRO OF OF SERVICE BY MAIL My residence or business address is noted below.
+I below upon each party or counsel and the mediator ite sealed envelope to each address as shown Delow in the I declare under penalty of perjury under the laws of t he State of California that the foregoing is true and correct.
+Dated: (TYPE OR PRINT NAME) (SIGNATURE OF DECLARANT) (ADDRESS OF DECLARANT) RESPONSE TO REQUEST FOR DISQUALIFICATION OF MEDIATOR ☐ I consent to the disqualification. ☐ I do not consent to the disqualification.
+Dated: (TYPE OR PRINT NAME) (SIGNATURE OF DECLARANT) PRO OF OF SERVICE BY MAIL I am a resident of or employed in the county where the mailing occurred. served this Response to Request for Disqualification of Mediator on depositing in the United States mail at California, one copy of the original herein in a separa attached mailing list with postage thereon fully preparate. te sealed envelope to each address as shown below in the id.
+I declare under negative of perium under the laws of t he State of California that the foregoing is true and correct.
+Dated: or control of control of the control Dated.
+(TYPE OR PRINT NAME) (SIGNATURE OF DECLARANT) (ADDRESS OF DECLARANT) REQUEST AND DECLARAT TION FOR DISQUALIFICATION OF MEDIATOR Form for Optional Use Code of Civil Procedure §170.3